thebrokenbar/sample-map-app/README.md

 View is observing to any changes in filter object in presenter, so when used change filter it will automatically reload markers on map.
 Any error will be cached by observer and handled by showing toast to user (without any distinction for internet connection or cache problems - it's intentional).

-Presenter is implemented as Android Architecture Component - ViewModel, so he could survive configuration changes.
+Presenter is implemented as Android Architecture Component - ViewModel, so it could survive configuration changes.

 Object groups are downloaded and created as ClusterManagers with distinct models, but with no data about model in Vehicle entity I was not able to create any but one cluster for every vehicle.